tico24/argo-workflows/docs/workflow-templates.md

 metadata:
   generateName: workflow-template-hello-world-
 spec:
-  entrypoint: hello-world
+  entrypoint: whalesay
   templates:
-  - name: hello-world
+  - name: whalesay
     steps:                              # You should only reference external "templates" in a "steps" or "dag" "template".
-      - - name: call-print-message
+      - - name: call-whalesay-template
           templateRef:                  # You can reference a "template" from another "WorkflowTemplate" using this field
             name: workflow-template-1   # This is the name of the "WorkflowTemplate" CRD that contains the "template" you want
-            template: print-message     # This is the name of the "template" you want to reference
+            template: whalesay-template # This is the name of the "template" you want to reference
           arguments:                    # You can pass in arguments as normal
             parameters:
             - name: message